LewisResearchGroup/digestR/README.md

 ### Supported file formats

-DigestR supports Mascot (.csv) and MaxQuant (.mzXML) generated files.
-These files may be converted to .dcf files using DigestR file conversion functions pm() and im() respectively.
+DigestR supports Mascot (.csv) generated files.
+These files may be converted to .dcf files using DigestR file conversion functions pm().

 ### Converting files.

-Required files: .csv and .mzXML
+Required files: .csv

 To read a Mascot file, DigestR requires the following informations: protein accession number (prot_acc), the protein description (prot_desc) and the peptide sequence (pep_seq).
 By default, Mascot creates a header, this 3 line header is required for the .csv preprocessing (see Prepare Mascot files).